A Prospective Approach for Human-to-Human Interaction Recognition from Wi-Fi Channel Data using Attention Bidirectional Gated Recurrent Neural Network with GUI Application Implementation: Introduction

-Despite plausible advances in the HAR domain, all the existing studies using WLAN RSSI-CSI data are focused solely on recognizing independent activities performed by single or multiple subjects.
-But the recognition of reciprocal gestures or interactions between two individuals using WLAN RSSI-CSI data still remains obscure.
-A few computer-vision \cite{videoh2hi1, videoh2hi2, videoh2hi3} and ultra-wideband-radar \cite{radarh2hi} based frameworks for recognizing two-human interactions have been proposed however.
-Cases of physical abuse by babysitters against toddler or teenagers \cite{babysit}, maltreatment with teenagers in residential care along with forced criminalization \cite{carecenter, youthviolence}, parental control over children left at home by employed parents, incidents of hazing at colleges and dorms \cite{hazing1, hazing2, hazing3}, monitoring at cleanroom of manufacturing lab \cite{cleanroom1, cleanroom2}, monitoring of suspicious and aggressive behavior in a constrained area like prison or restricted zone for servicemembers necessitate continuous surveillance of human-to-human physical interactions while securing the personal privacy and minimizing monetary cost.
+Cases of physical abuse by babysitters against toddlers or teenagers \cite{babysit}, maltreatment with teenagers in residential care along with forced criminalization \cite{carecenter, youthviolence}, parental control over children left at home by employed parents, incidents of hazing at colleges and dorms \cite{hazing1, hazing2, hazing3}, monitoring at cleanroom of manufacturing lab \cite{cleanroom1, cleanroom2}, monitoring of suspicious and aggressive behavior in a constrained area like prison or restricted zone for service members necessitate continuous surveillance of human-to-human mutual physical interactions while securing the personal privacy, reducing data traffic, and minimizing monetary cost.

 Considering the facts mentioned above,